Tips and recommendations

 DisplayPort (DP) or Mini DisplayPort (Mini DP)

-Computers with a DisplayPort (DP) or Mini DisplayPort (Mini DP) are ideal because these outputs easily support higher resolutions with high refresh rates.
-In addition, the sound is also transmitted directly when necessary for the intended use.
+Computers with DisplayPort (DP) or Mini DisplayPort (Mini DP) connections are ideally suited, as these outputs easily support higher resolutions with high refresh rates.
+The sound is also transmitted directly if this is important for the intended use.

-These types of end devices can be easily connected to modern monitors, which are usually always equipped with ‘normal’ DisplayPorts.
-If your computer uses a Mini DP output, you will need a Mini DisplayPort to DisplayPort adapter cable.
+Such end devices can be easily connected to modern monitors, which are generally always equipped with "normal" DisplayPort connections.
+If your computer uses a Mini DP output, you will need an adapter cable from Mini DisplayPort to DisplayPort.

 HDMI_3000x2000_neu.jpg